Home » Automobile engg » Combustion Chamber: Types of Combustion Chamber and Cylinder Head

 Open Combustion Chamber

-The injector is fitted at the centre of the cylinder head so that it injects the fuel in the combustion chamber.
+The injector is fitted at the center of the cylinder head so that it injects the fuel into the combustion chamber.
 The engines of Leyland buses use this type of combustion chamber.

 Pre-Combustion Chamber